 You will see a Connect button at the top if you’ve not linked your Facebook account to Instagram.
 You can optionally click on it to link the two platforms.

 On your Instagram feed is where you are sure to find the list of accounts suggested by Instagram.

 - Open your Instagram account.

 - The first screen will be your homepage feed.

 - Scroll down the first few feeds.
 You will note a “Suggested for You” section with profiles under it.

 - Swipe left or click the “See all“ button to open the full list of the suggested friends.

 Instagram will display all the suggested friends, and you can view the entire list.
 If you need to add any of the suggested people as your friend, click the follow button next to their names.

 How To Disable the Suggest Friends Feature on Instagram

-If you are not comfortable with Instagram displaying the suggested friends on your homepage, you have the option of disabling this feature.
-Follow the steps below.
+If you are uncomfortable with Instagram displaying the suggested friends on your homepage, you can disable this feature.